 While most health insurances will cover all or most of the cost of your standard eye exam, a contact-lens fitting examination is not typically covered by most health insurance plans.

-Please call our staff at 609-587-2020 to schedule your comprehensive eye exam or with any questions on getting your glasses & contacts in New Jersey.
+Please call our staff at 609-587-2020 to schedule your comprehensive eye exam or if you have any questions regarding your glasses & contacts.